 New regulations could have a profound effect on the cryptocurrency markets.
 In China, for example, a recent regulation banned cryptocurrency transactions until 2021.
 This could help stabilize the market and reduce the risks for investors.

 Cost of bitcoin mining

 The ratio of mining cost to transaction volume (Ct/Vt) is uncorrelated with the price of Bitcoin, but has a small negative correlation for daily fluctuations.
 The average Ct/Vt ratio has fluctuated in a narrow band from 2010 to 2020.
 The highest variations occurred in the first few years.
-The ratio settled into a plateau after 2014, but spiked to a higher plateau at the end of 2017.
+After 2014, the ratio settled at a certain level, but it reached a higher limit at the end of 2017.

 The cost of Bitcoin mining is high, and it is difficult to find the best machines and get the best electricity rates.
 This makes it difficult for smaller miners to make a profit as the difficulty of mining increases.